rage/programming-23/data/part-9/1-objects-and-references.md

         return -1
 ```

 The method takes a `Person` object as its argument.
 It should return the weight of the person.
 You can access the weight of a person through the appropriate attribute defined in the `Person` class.
-Please fill in the rest of the implementation of the method `weigh`.
+Please fill in the rest of the implementation for the method `weigh`.

 Below is an example of a main function where a `BabyCentre` weighs two separate `Person` objects: